Datera/ddct/README.md

 the capability for the tool to access additional nodes within the same network generating a report for each, but this is a ways off.

-First we create our ddct.json file.
-This command generates and example file that we can fill out
+First we install ddct, this will create an executable for our system and generate a json file that we can fill out.
 ```
-$ ./ddct -g
+$ ./install.py
-Generating example config file: ddct.json
+DDCT is now installed.
+Use '/opt/stack/ddct/ddct' to run DDCT.
+The generated config file is located at '/opt/stack/ddct/ddct.json'
 ```

 Now we'll edit the generated file and fill out the fields